geomoetric/oldMoelio/about.md

 	</span></a>
 </span>
 <div class="col three caption">
-	The best way to reach me is by email, though any of these will work.
+	The best way to reach me is by email, although any of these will work.
 </div>